 What is Jr.?

-It was very common to name the son after his father in the hope that he would follow in the footsteps of his father and would do good things.
+It was very common to name the son after his father in the hope that he would follow in his father’s footsteps and do good things.
 There is no rule enshrined by law that which child should be given the title of Jr.

 It completely depends upon the family or an individual who wants to take Jr. There are some of the rules unofficially followed while naming a child Jr.